lenhanpham/mywebsite/content/CV.md

 <center>{{< figure src="https://pbs.twimg.com/profile_images/1215084408325099522/WtlTgsec_400x400.jpg" width="170">}}</center>

-I am a chemist whose research experience is related to physical & theoretical chemistry and materials, particularly atomic clusters, excited states, and currently 2D&biological materials.
-I graduated (Ph.D.) from  Department of Chemistry, University of Leuven, Belgium (September 2019), and is currently working as a postdoctoral research fellow at Deakin University and visiting scholar at Department of Physics, RMIT,  Australia.
+I am a chemist whose research experience is related to physical & theoretical chemistry and materials, particularly atomic clusters, excited states, and currently 2D&biological and polymer materials.
+I graduated (Ph.D.) from  Department of Chemistry, University of Leuven, Belgium (September 2019), and is currently working as a postdoctoral research fellow at Deakin University.
+After PhD graduation from KU Leuven, I joined the Russo Group (Department of Physics, RMIT,  Australia) as a visiting scholar for short time.
 I was also a yearly-contract lecturer at Department of Chemistry, University of Dalat, Vietnam.

 [Giới thiệu về nghiên cứu của Phạm Lê Nhân bằng Tiếng Việt](/vietnamese/ "Click để xem bằng Tiếng Việt")